Chlorhexidine - powerful conventional germ fighter and mouthwash

 What is Chlorhexidine?

 Chlorhexidine is a powerful "broad-spectrum" chemical antiseptic effective against Gram-positive, Gram-negative, aerobic and anaerobic bacterial species, with greater activity on Gram-positive than on Gram-negative germs.
 It is commonly sold in 0.12% and 0.2% solutions as a mouth rinse and also available as a gel.

 Mode of action

 Chlorhexidine works by destroying the cell membrane of bacteria.
-While some argue that simultaneously all the good (beneficial) bacteria are clubbed to death, it can be safely said that when there are somewhat serious issues already present in the mouth, there has been no proper balance of bacteria in the first place - and using chlorhexidine helps the mouth off to a fresh start.
+While some argue that simultaneously all the good (beneficial) bacteria are clubbed to death as well, it can be safely said that when there are somewhat serious issues already present in the mouth, there has been no proper balance of bacteria in the first place - and using chlorhexidine helps the mouth off to a (literally) fresh start.

 Chlorhexidine can also be helpful for those who for various reasons can't clean their teeth properly (such as wearers of permanent braces) although again xylitol rinses seem more recommended - most certainly for long-term application.